Grey-headed woodpecker: Taxonomy

+The eight subspecies with a black nape are treated as a separate species black-naped woodpecker (Picus guerini) by some authorities, including the IUCN; as a group, they occur in the southeast of the range, from central China south to the Malay Peninsula and southwest to the Himalaya.
+As well as having a black nape, they are also darker green to brownish-green on the wings than the two grey naped northern subspecies.

-The Sumatran woodpecker (P. dedemi) was formerly considered a subspecies of the grey-headed woodpecker, but was split as a distinct species by the IOC in 2021.
-P. c. dedemi is sometimes recognised as a separate species, the black-naped woodpecker.
+The Sumatran woodpecker (P. dedemi) was formerly considered a subspecies of the grey-headed woodpecker, but was split as a distinct species by the IOC in 2021; it differs markedy in the dark red-brown, rather than green, body plumage.

 There is evidence for hybridisation between grey-headed and European green woodpeckers.
 However, these seem extremely rare.
 It appears that the female partner was invariably a grey-headed woodpecker.
 Nothing has been reported concerning the fertility of such hybrid offspring.
-Their plumage resembles a grey-headed woodpecker more closely, but with a red parting on the head, a reddish nape and a brighter iris, while some were conspicuous for their dark coloration.
+Their plumage more closely resembles grey-headed woodpeckers, but with a red parting on the head, a reddish nape and a brighter iris, while some were conspicuous for their darker colour.